tinacms/tinacms/packages/gatsby/gatsby-plugin-xeditor/README.md

 # @tinacms/gatsby-plugin-tinacms

-A Gatsby plugin for the XEditor CMS.
+A Gatsby plugin for the Tina CMS.

 ## Installation